 James is currently working as "Series Story Consultant" and on-screen talking head on the upcoming landmark 8-part BBCTV history of creativity in these islands, which will be broadcast in April 2022.

-Morag Joss is the award-winning author of the Sara Selkirk novels, Half Broken Things, Puccini’s Ghosts, The Night Following, Among the Missing (Across the Bridge) and Our Picnics in the Sun.
+Morag Joss is the Subject Coordinator for Creative Writing at Brookes.
+She is the award-winning author of the three Sara Selkirk novels, Half Broken Things, Puccini’s Ghosts, The Night Following, Among the Missing (Across the Bridge) and Our Picnics in the Sun.
+Her work has been translated into several languages and her fourth novel, Half Broken Things, was adapted as a film for ITV, starring Penelope Wilton and Daniel Mays.
 She has also written for television, and writes short stories for print and broadcast.
-Her prizes and shortlistings include the CWA Silver Dagger, the USA Edgar Award for best novel, and a Heinrich Böll residency on the island of Achill, Ireland.
-She holds Fellowships at Reading University and Southampton University and also teaches Creative Writing for Oxford University.
-She is a regular tutor for both the Arvon Foundation and the Scottish Writers Centre at Moniack Mhor.
+Her prizes and shortlistings include the CWA Silver Dagger, the USA Edgar Award for best novel, and residencies at the Heinrich Böll house on Achill, Ireland, and at Casa Ecco, Como, Italy.
+Her recent work includes new libretti for operas by Donizetti and Offenbach.
+Prior to joining Brookes, she held Fellowships at the universities of Reading and Southampton, and taught Creative Writing at Oxford University.
+She has also been a tutor for the Arvon Foundation and for the National Writers Centre of Scotland, Moniack Mhor.